PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Chapter05/README.md

 # Chapter 5

 ## Overview
-In this chapter **"Develop a batch processing solution"**, You will explore code examples for:
+In this chapter **"Develop a Batch Processing Solution"**, You will explore code examples for:

 * Batch Transformations using Azure Databricks
 * COPY using POLYBASE